mmaaseide23/mmaaseide23/README.md

 ### Hi there!
-I'm Michael Maaseide, a data science student at Northeastern University 🙋‍♂
+I'm Michael Maaseide, a data science student at Northeastern University

-I’m currently learning data mining practices and app development.
-I am very passionate about my hobbies of puzzles and music and love to engage in side projects related to them.
-Don't be afraid to reach out!!😁<br>
+I have recently released my first iOS app - ChordCrack!
+I am currently working as a software engineer at NExT Consulting, and I'm learning a lot about development practices.
+I am always looking for more ways to keep learning and stay busy, so don't be afraid to reach out!<br>

 📲 Best ways to reach me:
 - *Email: maaseidemichael@gmail.com